I get this question a LOT.

 Regardless, I do generally think that buying single-serving desserts is best.
 This can be individually-wrapped Hershey's kisses, Ghirardelli squares, 100-calorie "mini" chocolate bars from Trader Joe's, etc. Truly, whatever works for you, works for YOU!

 With anything, I always try myself to buy pre-packaged portion controlled foods, or make my own small baggies (to save on excess packaging).
-I recommend clients do this as well, and to do this in my course!
+I recommend clients do this as well, and to do this in my program!